Methodology

 Day of the week weights

 As with GBPs, although respondents were allocated a random day of the week (Monday – Friday) to answer certain questions about, they were able to complete the survey about a different day.
-As in the previous four waves, an assumption was made that all schools were open every week day and the sample of schools which answered about each day of the week was weighted to the overall profile of the eligible population.
+As in previous waves, an assumption was made that all schools were open every weekday and the sample of schools which answered about each day of the week was weighted to the overall profile of the eligible population.

 Staff weights

 Some data were excluded from the staff-level datasets prior to weighting.
-This included cases where information on the staff member was not provided (the staff loop was empty) or the respondent reported an overseas qualification.
-Providers for whom the number of paid staff for whom qualifications were recorded was greater than +/- 2 the total number of paid staff reported have been excluded.
+This included cases where information on the staff member was not provided or the respondent reported an overseas qualification.
+Providers were also excluded if the number of paid staff with recorded qualifications differed by more than ±2 from the total number of paid staff reported.

 6.1.3 Main SCEYP: Weighting for childminders